Rachel Durrant, Integrative Counselling

 Photos & videos

 If you decide that you would like to begin working with me the fees are usually £50 for normal 50 mins counselling session (however there are some concessions).
-We would agree to meet at the same time each week for a period of time (mutually agreed) and this would be reviewed as the work progressed.
-I work from a purpose built therapy cabin in West Ewell.
-KT19.
+We would agree to meet each week for a period of time (mutually agreed) and this would be reviewed as the work progressed.
+My face to face work is carried out from a purpose built therapy cabin in West Ewell, KT19.

 I am happy to discuss any questions you may have either by telephone or email, so please feel free to contact me if you are unsure where to begin.